-TD’s Mutual Fund group proved yet again why I really don’t like dealing with them.
-Some might ask, “Why do I have so many TD Mutual Fund accounts?”.
-Surprisingly because I had a group of CT Mutual Fund Accounts, that changed over to TD Mutual Fund accounts (I should have just closed them and gone with TD Waterhouse accounts, but hindsight is 20/20).
+TD’s Mutual Fund group proved yet again why I don’t particularly appreciate dealing with them.
+Some might ask, “Why do I have so many TD Mutual Fund accounts?” surprisingly because I had a group of CT Mutual Fund Accounts that changed over to TD Mutual Fund accounts.
+I should have just closed them and gone with TD Waterhouse accounts, but hindsight is 20/20.

-One of the accounts is my “Emergency Fund“, and I decided that I should maybe move funds from a T-Bill Fund to a Bond Fund (E-series) just for a little bit of growth.
-A Bond Fund is a little riskier than a T-Bill account, but it was not like I wanted to buy the TD North African Sahara Sand Fund or something risky like that (keep that in mind).
+One of the accounts is my “Emergency Fund.”
+I decided to move funds from a T-Bill Fund to a Bond Fund (E-series) for more potential growth.
+A Bond Fund is a little riskier than a T-Bill account.
+It was not, however, like I wanted to buy the TD North African Sahara Sand Fund or something complex like that (keep that in mind).

-The transaction went through (it actually showed up in my list of funds in my account) and then a day later, the transaction was reversed and I received the following e-mail:
+The transaction went through (it showed up in my list of funds in my account).
+Then a day later, TD cancelled the transaction.
+I received the following e-mail:

 We appreciate your business and thank you for your request.

 For security reasons, we have not included your name and account number in this communication.
 Please do not reply to this e-mail.
 It is our policy not to send, nor to ask our customers to send account and trade-related information by e-mail.